kingtim1/kingtim1.github.io/index.md

 My research has received recognition from various national and international organizations.
 For example, the National Science Foundation (NSF) and the Association for the Advancement of Artificial Intelligence (AAAI).

 **Biography**
-I grew up in a small town outside of Burlington, Vermont.
+I currently live in the Austin, TX area.
 I enjoy playing guitar, painting, writing short stories, hiking, and skiing/snowboarding.
 I’m also an Oakland A’s fan.